JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 > “Retrograde motion in any astronomic system is always accidental and always appears as a result of the collisional impact of foreign space bodies.
 Such collisions may not always produce retrograde motion, but no retrograde ever appears except in a system containing masses which have diverse origins.”
 [UB 57:5.14](/en/The_Urantia_Book/57#p5_14)

-The most important aspect is of course the life on the plancts.
+The most important aspect is of course the life on the planets.

 > “Beings such as the Urantia races are classified as mid-breathers; you represent the average or typical breathing order of mortal existence.
 If intelligent creatures should exist on a planet with an atmosphere similar to that of your near neighbour, Venus, they would belong to the superbreather group, while those inhabiting a planet with an atmosphere as thin as that of your outer neighbour, Mars, would be denominated subbreathers.”
 >
-> If mortals should inhabit a planet devoid of air, like your moon, they would belong to the separate order of nonbreathers." ( 112% of inhabited Satania worlds) [UB 49:2.13-14](/en/The_Urantia_Book/49#p2_13)
+> “If mortals should inhabit a planet devoid of air, like your moon, they would belong to the separate order of nonbreathers.” ( 112% of inhabited Satania worlds) [UB 49:2.13-14](/en/The_Urantia_Book/49#p2_13)

 > “You would be more than interested in the planetary conduct of this type of mortal because such a race of beings inhabits a sphere in close proximity to Urantia.”
 [UB 49:3.6](/en/The_Urantia_Book/49#p3_6)